fnalways/terminus-docs/docs/manual/concepts/application.md

 ## Application types

-There are multiple types of Applications in Terminus.
-You can distinguish a specific application type according to the `namespace` shown in Control Hub.
+There are multiple types of applications in Terminus.
+You can distinguish a specific application type according to the namespace shown in Control Hub.

 ### System applications

 System applications encompass Kubernetes, Kubesphere, Terminus components, and essential hardware drivers.
-The system application `namespaces` include:
+The system-level namespaces include:

 ```
 os-system